r0nn1ef/audio-scheduler/README.md

 ## Project Overview

 This project is designed to create a solar-powered, automated bugle call system using a Raspberry Pi Zero.
-It plays various US Army bugle calls (like Reveille, Retreat, Tattoo, and Taps) at scheduled times based on the day of the week (weekdays and weekends).
+It plays various US Army bugle calls (like Reveille, Retreat, Tattoo, and Taps or any other MP3 files) at scheduled times based on the day of the week (weekdays and weekends).
 The schedule and audio file paths are configured using a YAML file, making it easy to customize without modifying the Python code.
 The system is intended to run headless and be powered by a small solar power setup, making it ideal for outdoor use.

 ## Features